Adamkob12/NovaCraft/.github/ISSUE_TEMPLATE/better_code_quality.md

 (Example): Use par-iter instead of iter in these types of systems.

-## Which general code / project managment convention could be improved?
+## Which general code / project management convention could be improved?

 Different files structuring system / naming conventions, etc.